Nickdev8/nickesselman.nl/site/liveblog.md

 Thank you, Undercity.
 You changed me.

-Here’s your final entry—**Het Einde**—edited and shaped into a fitting, emotional closing message for your blog.
+Here’s your final entry-**Het Einde**-edited and shaped into a fitting, emotional closing message for your blog.
 It wraps everything up with clarity, warmth, and your voice preserved:

 ### Het Einde 7/17